 APLMA & APMEN Partnership

-APLMA and APMEN support the region’s collective malaria response by guiding the implementation of the APLMA Leaders' Malaria Elimination Roadmap – which prioritizes research and innovation, policy alignment and program coordination, regulatory collaboration, as well as financing and governance of the malaria response.
+The region’s collective malaria response is guided by the APLMA Leaders' Malaria Elimination Roadmap, which prioritizes research and innovation, financing and governance, policy and program coordination, and regulatory cooperation for the malaria response.